Corbett · Fife & Perthshire

 - How hard is Creag Uchdag?

-- Creag Uchdag is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 13km with 700m of ascent and takes most walkers 3-5 hours.
-Terrain: An estate Land Rover track covers the lower approach.
+- We grade Creag Uchdag at 2/5, which puts it in moderate territory.
+The usual route is around 13km with 700m of climbing; allow 3-5 hours.
+Underfoot: An estate Land Rover track covers the lower approach.

 - Where do I park for Creag Uchdag?